88-degrees/Book-of-Changes/appendix01s1.md

 There is nothing to be said on the explanation of the Thwan here beyond what has been noticed on the different paragraphs of the Text.
 Canon McClatchie translates:--'The Thwan means that Heaven and Earth have now conjugal intercourse with each other .... and the upper and lower (classes) unite together.'
 But in both clauses the Chinese characters are the same.
 Why did he not go on to say--'the upper and lower classes have conjugal intercourse together;' or rather, why did he not dismiss, the idea of such intercourse from his mind altogether?
 Why make the Yî appear to be gross, when there is not the shadow of grossness in it?
 The paragraph here well illustrates how the ruling idea in all the antinomies of the Yî is that of authority and strength on the one side, and of inferiority and weakness on the other.

-All the symbolism here springs from the trigram Khwăn occupying in the figure the inner or lower place, and Khien the outer or upper.
+All the symbolism here springs from the trigram [Kūn(䷁)](./e59da4kun.md) occupying in the figure the inner or lower place, and [Qián(䷀)](./e4b9beqian.md) the outer or upper.
 It is for the inner trigram to take the initiative; p.
-225 but how can earth (symbolised by Khwăn) take the place of heaven (symbolised by Khien)?
+225 but how can earth (symbolised by [Kūn(䷁)](./e59da4kun.md)) take the place of heaven (symbolised by [Qián(䷀)](./e4b9beqian.md))?
 As in nature it is heaven that originates and not earth, so in a state the upper classes must take the initiative, and not the lower.

 To understand the various points in this commentary, it is only necessary to refer to the Text of the hexagram.
-The proper correlate of line 2 is line 5, and I have said therefore that it 'responds to (the corresponding line in) Khien.'
-The editors of the Khang-hsî edition, however, would make the correlate to it all the lines of Khien, as being more agreeable to the idea of union.
+The proper correlate of line 2 is line 5, and I have said therefore that it 'responds to (the corresponding line in) [Qián(䷀)](./e4b9beqian.md).'
+The editors of the Khang-hsî edition, however, would make the correlate to it all the lines of [Qián(䷀)](./e4b9beqian.md), as being more agreeable to the idea of union.

 I do not think that a second paragraph has been lost.
 The p.
 226 'Thung Zăn says' is merely a careless repetition of the three concluding characters of paragraph 1.